-- 1. On the first page of the Connectivity wizard (see chapter 8.1), select the option Two Internet Links With traffic Load Balancing. - 2.
+- 1. On the first page of the Connectivity wizard (see chapter 9.1), select the option Two Internet Links With Traffic Load Balancing. - 2.
 On the second page of the interface, select two interfaces to be used as Internet links with traffic load balance.
+If you choose PPPoE connection, username and password is required.
+For each link it is necessary to specify link weight, i.e. its relative throughput.
+Proportion of individual links indicates how Internet traffic is distributed among the links (it should correspond with their speed ratio).